Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 These two methods of achieving Class 0 are specified succinctly in our Approved Document B, Vol. 2, at Appendix A, 13:

-The most important point to take away from this is that it is possible to achieve a Class 0 for a product made of combustible materials.
 Both the 467-7 and the 467-6 test involve a flame being applied to the surface of the board.
-I will attempt to describe each briefly.
+I will describe each briefly.

 BS 476-7 surface spread of flame test

-The test is carried out on a rectangular specimen of the material, 270mm wide and 885mm long, or 250mm long if little spread is expected and a Class 1 result is being attempted.
+The test is carried out in turn on six rectangular specimens of the material, 270mm wide and 885mm long, or 250mm long if little spread is expected and a Class 1 result is being attempted.
 It is placed at right angles to a square radiant heat source, with a pilot flame applied to the bottom corner nearest to the heat source:

 In this example (see video), the surface of the board catches alight immediately, and travels first vertically: